School Start-up Supplement

 An annual school start-up supplement [see Rate Tables] may be provided to:

-- are participating in a home schooling program recognized by the Ministry of Education
+• home schooling recognized by the Ministry of Education and Child Care

-- are attending an alternative school program recognized by the Ministry of Education
+• online schooling program or alternative school program recognized by the Ministry of Education and Child Care

 In most cases the supplement will be included in a family’s July payment for the August benefit month to help cover expenses for a person under 19 years of age who is entering or returning to school in September.